inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 **Neurological need and not a whim**

-It is essential to understand that many of the behaviors or needs associated with uncommon emotional regulation are not voluntary choices, whimsical preferences, or acts of rebellion, but deeply rooted neurological responses that arise from the structure and functioning of the nervous system.
-Contemporary science has demonstrated that these regulatory strategies—such as tics in Tourette Syndrome, "stimming" in autism, or certain self-regulation rituals following traumatic experiences—are legitimate adaptive mechanisms, consolidated through neurological development or as a response to adverse circumstances.
-Attempting to suppress them without understanding can generate real physiological distress, intense anxiety, or even functional collapse.
-Therefore, they should not be seen as behaviors that "should be overcome" with willpower, but as valid needs that deserve respect, accommodation, and support.
-By recognizing their neurological foundation, we honor both science and doctrine, and fulfill the mandate to minister with knowledge and true love.
+It is important to understand that many behaviors or needs for uncommon emotional regulation are not voluntary choices or whims, but legitimate neurological responses.
+Strategies such as tics in Tourette Syndrome, or certain self-regulation rituals following traumatic experiences, or "stimming" in autism are necessary adaptive mechanisms.
+Suppressing them without understanding can cause real distress.
+Therefore, they should be seen as **valid needs that deserve respect and support**.

 **Do Not Judge**